-- 10. Cut and fill operations may be balanced on-site, where the grading does not substantially alter the existing topography and blends with the surrounding area.
-Export of cut material may be required to preserve the natural topography. - Policy CD-1.6: Fences & Walls.
-Fences, walls, and landscaping shall minimize blockage of scenic areas from roads, parks, beaches, and other public viewing areas.
-Fencing which restricts scenic views to the ocean shall be removed as part of the approvals for Coastal Development Permits for new development. - Policy CD-1.7: Bluff Face and Bluff Retreat Setback Development.
-Development on the bluff face and within the bluff retreat setback shall be limited to the following uses with a conditional use permit where there is no feasible less environmentally damaging alternative, feasible mitigation measures have been provided to minimize all adverse environmental impacts. and allowable structures are designed be visually compatible with the surrounding area to the maximum extent feasible. - (a) engineered accessways or staircases to beaches, boardwalks, viewing platforms, and trail alignments for public access purposes, - (b) pipelines to serve coastal dependent industry, - (c) habitat restoration, - (d) hazardous materials remediation, and - (e) landform alterations where such alterations re-establish natural landforms and drainage patterns that have been eliminated by previous development activities. - Policy CD-1.8: Blufftop development shall incorporate a setback from the edge of the bluff that avoids and minimizes visual impacts from the beach and ocean below.
-The blufftop setback necessary to protect visual resources may be in excess of the setback necessary to ensure that risk from geologic hazards are minimized for the life of the structure, as detailed in Policy SF-B. - Policy CD-1.9: Exterior lighting (except traffic lights, navigational lights, and other similar safety lighting) shall be minimized, restricted to low intensity fixtures, shielded and directed down so that no light shines beyond the boundary of the property.
+Policy CD-1.6: Fences & Landscaping.
+Fences and landscaping shall minimize blockage of scenic areas from roads, parks, beaches, and other public viewing areas.
+Where required for security or habitat protection, accessory walls and fencing shall be sited and designed to protect scenic views and visual resources by: reducing the fence height, using a visually permeable design that preserves public scenic views or relocating the fence to an area that does not block views.

+Policy CD-1.7: Bluff Face and Bluff Retreat Setback Development.
+Development on the bluff face and within the bluff retreat setback shall be limited to the following uses with a conditional use permit where there is no feasible less environmentally damaging alternative, feasible mitigation measures have been provided to minimize all adverse environmental impacts and allowable structures are designed be visually compatible with the surrounding area to the maximum extent feasible.

+- (a) engineered accessways or staircases to beaches, boardwalks, viewing platforms, and trail alignments for public access purposes, - (b) pipelines to serve coastal dependent industry, - (c) habitat restoration, - (d) hazardous materials remediation, and - (e) landform alterations where such alterations re-establish natural landforms and drainage patterns that have been eliminated by previous development activities.

+Policy CD-1.8: Blufftop development shall incorporate a setback from the edge of the bluff that avoids and minimizes visual impacts from the beach and ocean below.
+The blufftop setback necessary to protect visual resources may be in excess of the setback necessary to ensure that risk from geologic hazards are minimized for the life of the structure, as detailed in Policy SF-B.

+Policy CD-1.9: Exterior lighting (except traffic lights, navigational lights, and other similar safety lighting) shall be minimized, restricted to low intensity fixtures, shielded and directed down so that no light shines beyond the boundary of the property.
 No night lighting shall be permitted directly over marine waters.
-All outdoor lighting shall be shorter wavelength "bird friendly" lighting that avoids attracting birds at night. - Policy CD-1.10: All proposed divisions of land and boundary line adjustments shall be analyzed for consistency of potential future development with the visual resource protection policies of the LCP, and no division of land or boundary line adjustment shall be approved if development of resulting parcel(s) would be inconsistent with these policies. - Policy CD-1.11: New development shall minimize removal of natural vegetation.
-Existing native trees and plants shall be preserved on the site to the maximum extent feasible. - Policy CD-1.12 Maintain Unobstructed Views of the Ocean: Require new development north of Pudding Creek to leave unblocked views to the ocean from Highway One. - Policy CD-1.13: Protect east-west public views to the Ocean: Development located west of the terminus of a public east-west street shall be sited and designed to preserve/protect public views to the ocean. - Policy CD-1.13: Retain Views North of Pudding Creek.
-New development north of Pudding Creek and west of Main Street on parcels with total frontage of more than 135 feet, on either the
+All outdoor lighting shall be shorter wavelength "bird friendly" lighting that avoids attracting birds at night.

+Policy CD-1.10: All proposed divisions of land and boundary line adjustments shall be analyzed for consistency of potential future development with the visual resource protection policies of the LCP, and no division of land or boundary line adjustment shall be approved if development of resulting parcel(s) would be inconsistent with these policies.

+Policy CD-1.11: New development shall minimize removal of natural vegetation.
+Existing native trees and plants shall be preserved on the site to the maximum extent feasible.

+Policy CD-1.12 Maintain Unobstructed Views of the Ocean: Require new development north of Pudding Creek to leave unblocked views (30% of parcel(s)) to the ocean from Highway One.

+Policy CD-1.13: Protect east-west public views to the Ocean: Development located west of the terminus of a public east-west street shall be sited and designed to preserve/protect public views to the ocean.

-Haul Road or Main Street as determined by the Planning Commission, shall be required to leave a minimum of 30 percent of the project's total parcel frontage free of view-blocking development.
+Policy CD-1.13: Retain Views North of Pudding Creek.
+New development north of Pudding Creek and west of Main Street on parcels with total frontage of more than 135 feet, on either the Haul Road or Main Street as determined by the Planning Commission, shall be required to leave a minimum of 30 percent of the project's total parcel frontage free of view-blocking development.
 The area free of view-blocking development shall not include narrow passageways between buildings on the site, and shall be concentrated.